abhijeetsingh1704/fastA2Q/README.md

 # fastA2Q

 * A simple and convenient program to convert fasta sequences to fastq sequences, in casava 1.8 header format version.
-* The fastq sequence quality scores will be ≥ 20 and distributed throughout the fastq sequence length, reference - https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/QualityScoreEncoding_swBS.htm
+* The fastq sequence Phred quality scores will be ≥ 20 and distributed throughout the fastq sequence length, reference - https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/QualityScoreEncoding_swBS.htm

 ### An example of fastq header output with fastA2Q